luiztiago/bootstraptherightway/README.md

 # Bootstrap: The Right Way

 Inspired on others "The Right Way's" projects.
-A compilation of good pratices to use Bootstrap.
+A compilation of good practices to use Bootstrap.

 We do not deliver a cake recipe for you.
 We will show positive and negative points to be analyzed and used according to the needs of your project.